boostorg/fiber/README.md

 A context switch between threads costs usally thousends of CPU cycles on x86 compared to a fiber switch with less than 100 cycles.
 A fiber can only run on a single thread at any point in time.

-Buiding: Detailed instructions can be found at https://svn.boost.org/trac/boost/wiki/TryModBoost.
+Building: Detailed instructions can be found at https://svn.boost.org/trac/boost/wiki/TryModBoost.